 Grief is a normal manifestation of loss regardless if the beloved friend is a person or a pet.
 You should be aware that the loss of a pet could cause physical and emotional changes that can last for weeks or months.
 You may wish to contact a grief counselor or pet loss support group.

-We try to give you the best treatment options and choices for your pet.
+We try to give you the best treatment options and a range choices for your pet.
 We allow you, the client to make the choice to fit your individual situation and budget.
 In some cases we may recommend referral to a veterinarian specialist.
 If you feel that your current provider is pressuring you or you have been given an estimate you feel is excessive, we are only too happy to give you a second opinion and a realistic estimate.